aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 $$ Q_{p} = Q_l - Q_v - Q_a $$

-In practice the area of the pool will be limited to be at most the dyked area.
-For large spills having a dyked area is significant, both in the obvious containing of the spill, but also since it can significantly reduce the amount of pool evaporation.
+In practice the area of the pool will be limited to be at most the diked area.
+For large spills having a diked area is significant, both in the obvious containing of the spill, but also since it can significantly reduce the amount of pool evaporation.

 ```julia